Meldiron/almost-kialo/README.md

 # 💬 Almost Kialo

-> It's like an online argument where only valid points get attention!
+> It's like an online argument where only valid points get attention!.

-Almost Kialo is a social platform where you can ask <b>ANYTHING</b>!
-Others can express themselves by either agreeing or disagreeing with you.
-Pick a side based on constructive comments that describe their reasoning.
-Don't worry about unmeaningful hate!
-Each comment creates a separate discussion that can be commented on too!
-A comment that no one agrees with is pushed down the list and becomes irrelevant.

-Idea for this project came from real project [Kialo](https://www.kialo.com/).
-Check them out, they are the same thing but much more sophisticated!
-We are in no way affiliated or connected to Kialo website.
-This application came into existance as a way to showcase amazing project that can be built using [Appwrite](https://appwrite.io/).

 ## 🧰 Tech Stack